cavdarfurkan/qr-menu-theme-builder/README.md

 The generated theme package includes:

 - All project files (excluding development files like `node_modules`, `.git`, etc.)
-- A `.theme_schemas.json` file containing the JSON schemas
+- A `schemas/` directory containing per-schema JSON Schema files
+- A `ui_schemas/` directory containing per-schema UI schema files
 - A `.loader_locations.json` file indicating content locations
-- A `manifest.json` file with metadata about the theme and schemas
+- A `manifest.json` file with theme metadata and a `contentTypes[]` array referencing each schema, UI schema, and loader location

 ## How It Works